J-Boehm/VanishBar/README.md

 # VanishBar
 ## A tool to hide the Windows taskbar

-VanishBar is a Win32 console application written in C++ that has the ability to hide or show the Windows taskbar.
+VanishBar is a WPF application written in C# that uses a DLL that is written in C++/CLI.
+It has the ability to hide or show the Windows taskbar.
 This could be helpful in situations like the following one: You're trying to run LiteStep on top of Windows Explorer and you're having the problem that the Windows Explorer flickers through LiteStep.

 ### How to use it